Close Menu

 Yes, if your puppy is younger than 3 months.
 Phase out nighttime checks as they mature.

-I tried to have my dog “inform” me when it was time to go out.
+I tried to get my dog to “inform” me when it was time to leave.
 Disaster.
 Alarms, trip journaling, and crate training to the rescue.
 Treat potty training like a social media campaign — measure, iterate, reward, and win.

 Related Posts

-Top 10 Best Small Dog Breeds for Apartment Living
+Top 10 Small Dog Breeds for Apartment Living

 How to Care for a Senior Shih-Tzu